fortanix/sq-dsm/README.md

 Features
 ----------------------
-Sequoia is currently supported on Linux, Windows and macOS.
+Sequoia is currently supported on a variety of platforms.

 ### Cryptography

 By default it uses the Nettle cryptographic library (version 3.4.1 or up) but it can be used with different cryptographic backends.
 At the time of writing, it also supports the native Windows [Cryptographic API: Next Generation (CNG)].